pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Considerations (2024-03-01)

+- Next.js 15.1.7 requires client-side hooks like `useSearchParams()` to be wrapped in Suspense boundaries
+- We should review all pages using client-side hooks to ensure they follow this pattern
 - The JD Developer form should clearly indicate which fields are required vs. optional
 - The LLM prompt for job description generation may need adjustments to handle missing fields
 - The Google OAuth configuration needs to be properly set up in the Google Cloud Console